saydx/specification/docs/introduction.rst

 * The protocol should allow communication through different communcation channels.

+* Cross language support for Fortran, C/C++ and Python family langauages with cross-platform numerical model support.

 Communication layers
 ====================

-In order to ensure flexibility, the data exchange protocol needs probably three implementation layers:
+In order to ensure flexibility, the data exchange protocol needs (probably) three layers of implementation:

 #.
 Transport layer: deals with the technicalities of the communication.
 It
-   should allow multiple transport channels, e.g. file I/O, socket communication etc..
+   should allow multiple transport channels, e.g. file I/O, socket communication, loadable code modules, etc. It should be extensible for future channels and guarantee communication reliability.

 #.
 Message layer: Provides a flexible message format, which can be transmitted
    through the low-level layer betwen the applications.

 #.
 High-level communication layer: Domain specific protocol composed of
-   messages.
+   messages, as customised for the scientific codes' using the library.

 Transport layer
 ---------------

-It would be good, if many different transport channels would be supported and they could be treated on the same foot.
+It would be good if many different transport channels can be supported and they are treated on the same footing.
 It would be desirable, if data could be exchanged via

 * File I/O (text and binary)